ccosborne/WikiEvents-Intro/README.md

 Other Python scripts developed by @ccosborne, including to:

-– mine article data stored in Wikipedia databases, e.g. editors and edits
+– mine article data in databases, e.g. editors and edits
-- mine text of articles, e.g. extract every citation or date
+- mine text of articles, e.g. extract citations or dates
-- analyse hyperlink networks with NetworkX
+- analyse centrality in hyperlink networks with NetworkX
-- visualise distributions with Python Seaborn